 2022 Greening Parramatta(Back to top)

-Planting is being planned for April 2022.
-The project team is identifying the areas most vulnerable to the impacts of urban heat - the most likely to benefit from additional tree canopy – and selecting and sourcing a variety of advanced trees.
+The project team identified areas most vulnerable to the impacts of urban heat – and those most likely to benefit from additional tree canopy – and selected a variety of advanced trees appropriate to their planned location.
+Constraints such as overhead power-lines, access requirements and existing street trees were also considered.

 In addition to cooling our city, new trees will support local habitat and enliven our streets making them more attractive now and for generations to come.